Generic Name: azithromycin dihydrate

 |Month||MAC Free and Alive||MAC||Adverse Experience||Lost to Follow-up|

-In trial 174, 223 patients randomized to receive rifabutin, 223 patients randomized to receive azithromycin, and 218 patients randomized to receive both rifabutin and azithromycin met study entrance criteria.
-Cumulative incidences at 6, 12 and 18 months of the possible outcomes are recorded in the following table:
+In Study 174, 223 patients randomized to receive rifabutin, 223 patients randomized to receive azithromycin, and 218 patients randomized to receive both rifabutin and azithromycin met the entrance criteria.
+Cumulative incidences at 6, 12, and 18 months of the possible outcomes are recorded in the following table:

 |Cumulative Incidence Rate, %: Rifabutin (n=223)|